Are you a school?

-We are in session from 8:30 AM – 4 PM Monday-Thursday.
+In normal circunstances, we are in session from 8:30 AM – 4 PM Monday-Thursday.
 Some Fridays are field trip days; otherwise, families must make homeschool arrangements on Fridays.

 What ages and grades does Chance Academy offer programming for?

-Chance Academy scholars range from K-12.
+Chance Academy students range from K-12.

 I am a homeschool parent.
 Can I sign up my child for specific classes at Chance Academy?

 Yes.
 We offer part-time options, with attendance requirements and tuition based on the days and hours that classes meet.

 Are you an accredited academic program?